Allo's Blog

 • Genetics: Some men may be genetically predisposed to develop ED.
 This may be due to variations in genes that regulate blood flow or hormone levels.

-How do Steroids affect Sex Drive?
+How Do Steroids Affect Sex Drive?

 Anabolic steroids are synthetic versions of testosterone, the male hormone responsible for regulating sex drive (libido) and sexual function.
 When anabolic steroids are taken, they can increase testosterone levels in the body, which can lead to an increase in sex drive.